 We have procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-Under certain circumstances, and subject to legal conditions, you may have the right to object to processing of your personal information, to request a copy of the personal information about you which we hold, to request cessation of sharing of personal information with third parties, or to request correction or erasure of such personal information.
+Under certain circumstances, and subject to legal conditions, you may have the right to object to the processing of your personal information, to request a copy of the personal information about you which we hold, to request cessation of sharing of personal information with third parties, or to request correction, cessation of use, or erasure of such personal information.
 For example, if you are a resident of California, you have the right to take these actions without fear of any discriminatory treatment pursuant to the California Consumer Privacy Act (“CCPA”).

 While you will usually not have to pay a fee to exercise these rights, in some cases, we may charge a reasonable fee if your request for access is clearly unfounded or excessive, or if you request multiple copies of the same information.
 Alternatively, we may refuse to comply with the request in such circumstances.
 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information or to exercise any of your other rights.

-If you are not satisfied with our response or believe our processing of your information does not comply with data protection law, you can make a complaint to the Information Commissioner’s Office (“ICO”): https://ico.org.uk/global/contact-us/.
+If you are not satisfied with our response or believe our processing of your information does not comply with data protection law, you can make a complaint to the Information Commissioner’s Office (“ICO”): https://ico.org.uk/global/contact-us/ or relevant supervisory authorities.